andandandand/string-parsing-with-deterministic-pushdown-automata/README.md

 ![pda-overview.png](https://bitbucket.org/repo/6e7oxe/images/185934312-pda-overview.png)

 Java (6+) implementation of [deterministic pushdown automata](http://en.wikipedia.org/wiki/Pushdown_automaton).
-String are only accepted if they are consumed while being on a final state, with an empty stack.
+Strings are only accepted if they are consumed while the automaton is on a final state, with an empty stack.
 The automaton's transitions, stack operations, and evaluated strings are defined in an input text file.
 Output declaring strings as accepted/rejected is printed in console and saved in output.txt.
 To execute call from terminal

 ```
 #!bash